Why take recorded music at all when you

 scheme.
 All I can say is, when you buy any music on the Internet, read

 the agreement carefully before you hand over your money.
 If you'd rather

-not play the DRM game with WMA files (and the new Windows Vista
+not play the DRM game with WMA files (and current Windows

 Read more on DRM and the opposition to it

 My biggest tip for all of these devices is buy your own headphones.
 If